EcoLoRA: Communication-Efficient Federated Fine-Tuning of Large Language Models: Conclusion

 \section{Conclusion}

 In this paper, we introduced \sysname, a novel communication-efficient federated fine-tuning framework for LLMs.
 Our approach comprises a round-robin segment sharing scheme, an adaptive sparsification method, and lossless encoding.
 Extensive evaluations on QA and VA tasks across diverse datasets and models show that \sysname substantially reduces communication overhead while maintaining accuracy.
-Moreover, it remains robust under non-i.i.d. settings and incurs minimal computational overhead.
+Moreover, it remains robust under non-IID settings and incurs minimal computational overhead.